thycotic/ssm-docs/release-notes/rn-1.4.0.md

 * New text options for iOS now clearly distinguish between a lowercase letter ‘L’ (l) and an uppercase letter “i” (I).
 * After a user deletes a Secret, Secret Server Mobile now displays a notification that the deletion was successful.
 * When a site certificate is not valid, Secret Server Mobile now displays an appropriate message instead of *URL is not valid.* The Home screen now opens when expected, whereas in some cases the Secret list screen appeared instead.
 * When you enter a correct Double Lock password for a Secret or Secrets, the Double Lock password is cached so you don’t need to manually re-enter it for the remainder of the session.

+## Known Issues

+* In some situations, when a user on an iOS device attempts to connect to a Secret Server Cloud using SAML (Web Login), the authentication token seems to not return, resulting in a gray screen with a spinning icon.
+* On iOS devices, a Toaster message at the top of the Secret Server Mobile Home screen overlaps the phone’s system indicators such as the time and carrier.
+* Users attempting to connect to an on-premises Secret Server configured with a Self-Signed/Internal certificate receive the message, *Unable to connect due to a self-signed or untrusted certificate*.
+* When a user is creating a Secret using the template *Generic Discovery Credentials* and taps to enter a **Private Key Passphrase**, the input field should display *Enter* instead of *Current Password*, and the button label should read, *Generate* instead of *Generate Password*.
+* When Secret Server Mobile is auto-filling a password using a Secret that requires edit privileges to view it, the password field is filled with, “***Not Valid for Display***” instead of the actual password.
+* Secret Server Mobile does not currently support deployment via MDM; it will not deploy via MDS solutions (VMware workspace/AirWatch etc.)
+* When a user attempting to access a Secret enters an incorrect alphanumeric value in the Ticket Number field, the error message, *Failed to send access request* appears.
+* Secrets checked out by the current user via Autofill are not marked as **Checked Out** on the user’s main screen.